anyaevostinar/anyaevostinar.github.io/classes/201-f20/HeapsortLab.md

 d.
 Finally, you'll also need to remove children in the later methods, so implement the `removeChild` method, again maintaining the complete binary tree property by first checking if there is a right child and removing it, or removing the left child if there isn't a right child.

 e.
-Write a `test` method or update your existing one to check that the above functionality is working.
+Write a `test` method to check that the above functionality is working.
 Remember to compile and run your code at this point.

 ## Exercise 2
 Now it's time to implement `removeMax`.
 There is a lot of shifting around of values in this method, so if you get confused or run into a bug, remember to print the nodes or entire heap to track what is going on.
 Remember that all your variables are just pointers to objects, so if you change the underlying object later in your code, your variable may not return what you expect it to.
 Also note that this is one way of implementing this method, but there are many others as well that would also work.